rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 for handling recursive `@context` references in JSON-LD documents.
 Different link path limit values could be applicable for different use cases, so query engines could consider making this value configurable for the user.

+Location
+: LTQP engines

+Difficulty
+: Easy

+**Mitigation: measuring document similarity**

-Other more advanced techniques from the domain of crawler trap mitigation could be extended, such as [the one that measures similarities between documents to detect crawler traps](cite:cites crawlertrapsdetection).
+Other more advanced mitigation techniques from the domain of crawler trap mitigation could be extended, such as [the one that measures similarities between documents to detect crawler traps](cite:cites crawlertrapsdetection).

+Location
+: LTQP engines

+Difficulty
+: Hard

 ### System hogging
 {:#vulnerability-system-hogging}

-The _user interface compromise_ treat for Web browsers includes attacks involving **CPU and memory hogging** through (direct or indirect) **malicious code execution** or by **exploiting software flaws**.
+The _user interface compromise_ vulnerability for Web browsers includes attacks involving **CPU and memory hogging** through (direct or indirect) **malicious code execution** or by **exploiting software flaws**.
 Such vulnerabilities also exist for LTQP query engines, especially regarding the use of different **RDF serializations**, and their particularities with respect to parsing.

-**Example**
+**Exploit: producing infinite RDF documents**

 For example, RDF serializations such as [Turtle](cite:cites spec:turtle) and [JSON-LD](cite:cites spec:jsonld) place **no limits on their document sizes**.
 JSON-LD even explicitly allows this through its [Streaming JSON-LD note](cite:cites spec:jsonldstreaming).